Indonesian Maritime Security Agency: History

 Due to changes on governance and development of the strategic environment in 2003, Maritime Security Coordinating Board requires refreshment to improve coordination among various government agencies in the field of maritime security.
 Hence, Coordinating Minister for Political and Security Affairs issued decree, No. KEP.05 / Menko / Polkam / 2/2003, of establishment of a working group Development Planning security and Law Enforcement at Sea.
 And through a series of seminars and cross-sectoral coordination meeting, then on 29 December 2005, it was determined the Presidential Decree No. 81 Year 2005 on Maritime Security Coordinating Board as the legal basis of the Maritime Security Coordinating Board.

 Following the enactment of Article 59 (3) Law No. 32 Year 2014 concerning the Marine, Bakorkamla officially renamed the Maritime Security Agency or Badan Kemananan Laut (Bakamla).
 Legal basis for Bakamla was then reinforced by the issuance of Presidential Decree No. 178 of 2014 on Maritime Security Agency.

 Before 2022, there are multiple maritime law enforcement agencies in Indonesia which tend to have overlap authority between one another in the maritime zone of the country.
-On March 2022, the government issue new regulation to designate Bakamla as coordinating body for all maritime law enforcement agencies.
+In March 2022, the government issue new regulation to designate Bakamla as coordinating body for all maritime law enforcement agencies.

-Although Bakamla has always referred to itself as Indonesian Coast Guard, through its insignia on uniforms, assets and social medias.
-There are no regulation or law that explicitly state that Bakamla as a "coast guard".
-The latest regulation in 2022 only refer Bakamla as the "Agency".
+Although Bakamla has always referred to itself as Indonesian Coast Guard through its insignia on uniforms, assets and social medias, there are no regulation or law that explicitly state that Bakamla as a "coast guard".
+The latest regulation in 2022 only refer Bakamla as the "Agency" without assigning it the role of a coast guard.
+This issue has become more contentious following the 2024 revision of Law No. 17/2008 on Shipping, which designates the Indonesian Sea and Coast Guard (KPLP) as the sole coast guard authority.
+This designation has led to legal conflicts between KPLP and Bakamla, the latter having already used the title "Indonesian Coast Guard" despite lacking formal recognition.
+Such conflicts raise concerns about the clarity of maritime law enforcement roles and the effectiveness of Indonesia’s maritime operations both domestically and in the context of international cooperation.